apache/fury/README.md

 Fury provides a class registration option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types.
  **Do not disable class registration unless you can ensure your environment is indeed secure**.

+If this option is disabled, you are responsible for serialization security.
+You can configure `io.fury.resolver.ClassChecker` by
+`ClassResolver#setClassChecker` to control which classes are allowed for serialization.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.
 - AOT Framework for c++/golang/rust to generate code statically.